Skip to main content

 Luke—Prodigal God painting

-The title of this work, based on a well known tale of the lost son in Luke 15, is taken from my pastor Timothy Keller’s book, Prodigal God.
-The visual complexity of the work depicts my own inner struggle between legalism of religion (the elder brother) and the “recklessly spendthrift” nature of the Father’s love in the story.
-In the art world and culture in which we celebrate the wayward, but not having the language to bring the lost (myself included at times) back home, these series of works probe deeply into the tension that exist within my heart to love deeply—in spite of the legalism and the waywardness that prevails in the wider culture.
+The title of this work, based on the parable of the prodigal son in Luke 15, is taken from the late Tim Keller’s book Prodigal God.
+The visual complexity of the work depicts my own inner struggle between the legalism of religion (the elder brother) and the “recklessly spendthrift” nature of the father’s love in the story.

 Prints (unsigned) are available here.